Reviving Old Dreams: My .NET MAUI Geology App Journey

 The Geology Connection

-The original concept was born from my fascination with geology, fossils and the idea that field geologists needed better digital tools.
+The original concept was born from my fascination with geology, fossils and the idea that almost anyone needed better digital tools to understand what lies beneath their feet.
 While there are geological apps available, I wanted to create something that combined:

 The Development Reality Check